 3. The Lift of Capability and Change Maturity

-Organisations struggle with the balance between understanding that change management is necessary, and being able to resource this at the right level.
+Organisations struggle with the balance between understanding that change management is necessary and being able to resource this at the right level.
 As businesses mature in their understanding of change management, we expect to see this gradually improve.

 To us at Blue Seed, true change maturity is about looking at the whole journey.
 We apply change intelligence, which considers not just change readiness but also adoption.
 Has the change stuck?
 If not, why not?
 And what can be done to fix it?

 In the context of increasingly agile work practices and projects, organisations need to respond flexibly to peaks and troughs in demand for change management expertise.
 Many of the organisations we work with are on a journey to build their internal change capability.
-Our role is to enable this while also supporting delivery of change here and now.
+Our role is to enable this while also supporting the delivery of change here and now.

 Blue Seed’s core offering is to bolster change maturity, lift capability and leave behind organisations adept at making change happen.
 We do this in lots of ways.
 We help businesses build internal change roles, teams and functions.
 We offer practical tools to enable leaders to understand, drive and track change.
-And we work side by side with leaders to teach them how to make change from wherever they stand.
+And we work side by side with leaders to teach them how to make the change from wherever they stand.